 - The rising cost of construction, labour shortages and increased project schedules have given rise to a renewed focus on off-site construction solutions.
 This workshop will daylight the state of affairs on off-site construction activity in BC and their varied applications, including where and when to consider different forms of off-site construction and how those integrate into the project delivery process.

-ZEBx is the hub for amplifying and bringing together the remarkable work being done by BC’s rich ecosystem of green building organizations, industry and government.
+ZEBx is a hub of knowledge exchange for amplifying and bringing together the remarkable work being done by BC’s industry leaders.
 We are excited to facilitate the dissemination of knowledge resulting from these leading projects and their pursuit of the highest levels of building performance, including: BC Energy Step Code, Passive House, LEED, CaGBC’s Zero Carbon Building Standard, and City of Vancouver’s Rezoning Policy.

 The Province of BC through their CleanBC programs, provides incentives and resources to help buildings reduce energy and greenhouse gas emissions.
 For more information, please visit betterbuildingsbc.ca.